 When using the Map basemap, you can choose to show the map in colors or black and white by checking/unchecking the Grayscale checkbox.

-Task: Create a collision diagram for the area around the intersection of University Avenue and Shattuck Avenue in Berkeley, California.
-Focus only on head-on and rear-end collisions between cars that were proceeding straight before crashing.
+Task: Create a crash diagram for the area around the intersection of University Avenue and Shattuck Avenue in Berkeley, California.
+Focus only on head-on and rear-end crashes between cars that were proceeding straight before crashing.

 1. Input parameters into SWITRS GIS Map.